mark-curran/data-science-project-template/docs/docs/quickstart/quickstart.md

 If you would like to persist command line history between sessions, create an empty file ".devcontainer/.bash_history" before proceeding to build the container for the first time.

-If you don't want your command line history to be preserved, then comment out [this line](https://github.com/mark-curran/data-science-project-template/blob/999d02b423f3cef22ec2a99f19dd207d69248537/docker-compose.yml#L18) in the `docker-compose.yml` file.
+If you don't want your command line history to be preserved, then remove the mount `./.devcontainer/.bash_history:/root/.bash_history` from the file `.devcontainer/docker-compose-local.yml`.

 ### Building and Running the Container

-To build and connect to the container, open vscode and open the root folder of the Data Science Project Template repo.
+To build and connect to the container, open VSCode and open the root folder of the Data Science Project Template repo.
 Make sure Docker Desktop is running.

 If the _Remote - Containers_ extension is installed correctly, then you should be able to build the container by bringing up the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and entering the command `Remote-Containers: Rebuild Container`.

-### Installing vscode extensions
+### Installing VSCode extensions

-By default the main branch of the template has configurations for a number of [vscode extensions](https://github.com/mark-curran/data-science-project-template/blob/main/.devcontainer/devcontainer.json) under the key `extensions.vscode`.
-Note, that these extensions (or any other the users want) need to be [installed in vscode](https://code.visualstudio.com/learn/get-started/extensions) prior to starting the container.
-Alternatively, this key can be removed from the [`.devcontainer.json` file](https://github.com/mark-curran/data-science-project-template/blob/main/.devcontainer/devcontainer.json) if not extensions are required.
+By default the main branch of the template has configurations for a number of [VSCode extensions in the devcontainer.json file](https://github.com/mark-curran/data-science-project-template/blob/main/.devcontainer/devcontainer.json) under the property `"customizations": "vscode" : "extensions"`.
+These extensions will be installed automatically unless they are removed from `devcontainer.json` prior to building the container.
+See the page on [VSCode extensions](../additional_features/vscode_extensions.md) for more information.

 ### Optional: Storing code inside WSL